 They might not have the most striking design but they're lightweight and comfortable.
 The buttons can handle a whole range of functions once you learn the system, too.

 More importantly, there's excellent battery life on offer here combined with top sound quality so what more could you want?
-Perhaps noise cancelling but not at this price.
+Perhaps noise cancelling but rarely at this price.

 Read our full Cambridge Audio Melomania 1 review

 Simply put, the RHA TrueConnect are one of the best pairs of wireless earbuds we've tested.